 Walls

 End walls shall be vertical, parallel and form ninety (90) degree right angles to the swimming course and to the surface of the water.
-They shall be constructed of solid material, with a non-slip surface extending 0.8 metre below the water surface, so as to enable the athlete to touch and push off in turning without hazard.
+They shall be constructed of solid material, with a slip resistant surface extending 0.8 metre below the water surface, so as to enable the Athlete to touch and push off in turning without hazard.

-Rest ledges along the pool walls are permitted; they must be not less than 1.2 metres below the water surface, and may be 0.1 metre to 0.15 metre wide.
+Rest ledges along the pool walls are permitted; they must be not less than 1.2 metres below the water surface and may be 0.1 metre to 0.15 metre wide.
 Both internal and external ledges are acceptable, however internal ledges are preferred.

 Gutters may be placed on all four walls of the pool.
 If end wall gutters are installed, they must allow for attachment of touch panels to the required 0.3 metre above the water surface.
 They must be covered with a suitable grill or screen.